 This cruise keeps inshore around the environs and seascapes of the Knoydart Peninsula.
 It is an ideal way to explore and engage with wild, natural places.
 Knoydart Peninsula on the West Coast of Scotland is sandwiched between Loch Nevis and Loch Hourn, forming the northern part of what is traditionally known as “The Rough Bounds” because of its harsh terrain and remoteness, Knoydart is also referred to as “Britain’s Last Wilderness”.
 The peninsula is designated as one of the forty national scenic areas in Scotland which are defined so as to identify areas of exceptional scenery.

-This cruise, of 4 hrs hours departs at 11am from the Mallaig yacht pontoon and offers passengers a chance to properly experience the romantic landscapes of the North West Highlands.
+This cruise, of 4 hrs hours departs from the Mallaig yacht pontoon and offers passengers a chance to properly experience the romantic landscapes of the North West Highlands.
 The trip takes you on a tour up the north shore from Mallaig, around the coastline of the Knoydart peninsula and along the waters of the Loch Nevis narrows.
 Quite apart from these crags and clouded peaks, passengers should look out for of the area’s sea life, among which are to be found an array of seabirds, otters, grey seals basking on rocks, dolphins and porpoises slipping in and out of the water.
 There are even minke whales from time to time.
 Visitors may also be fortunate to catch sight of Sea Eagles that nest nearby.

 In addition to this, there is an opportunity haul lobster pots, still dripping from the seabed or try your hand at line fishing for species such as pollock, saithe, Wrasse but most fun of all hand lining for Mackerel.
 As if the wealth of natural history and landscapes were not enough the route also introduces passengers to some of the local history, some of which can easily go unnoticed.
 This includes the many landmarks and monuments to be found both on the coastline and amongst the waves, the subtle vein of a Second World War mica mine running across the face of a mountain or the routes likely walked by the Jacobite’s or Vikings in days gone by, to name only a few such sights.